bonaparte/napoleon-ui/readme.md

 To get started see the [starter-build](https://github.com/bonaparte/starter-build) repository.

-Also have a look at the `starter-vanilla` and `starter-react` repositories which use the `starter-build`
+Also have a look at [starter-vanilla](https://github.com/bonaparte/starter-vanilla) and [starter-react](https://github.com/bonaparte/starter-react) repositories which use [starter-build](https://github.com/bonaparte/starter-build)